Singapore — 10 min

 You can’t afford to miss out on a superstar candidate because you neglected one step of your recruitment process.
 Without in-person interaction, documentation can be the difference between snagging your desired candidate or losing someone to a competitor.

-Facilitating BIDE can lead to a stronger company, but it is important to note that such gains do not happen automatically.
+Facilitating BIDE can lead to a stronger company, but it takes time.
 Leaders cannot treat diversity as a set-and-forget metric and expect to see financial gains, increased innovation, or a boost in employee retention through passive improvements.

 At Remote, we value our differences.
 We want to ensure all individuals have equal opportunities and feel a sense of belonging within our organization.